-- (1) This switch is used to cutoff the LPG fuel system when maintenancing the truck. - Press this switch OFF position and turn the start switch OFF when the Bi-Fuel switch is GASOLINE position. - Use only if you remove the fuel of the fuel line in check or maintenance. - Please do not change the fuel selection switch during engine operating (LPG to Gasoline or Gasoline to LPG).
+- (1) This switch is used to cutoff the LPG fuel system when maintenancing the truck. - Press this switch OFF position and turn the start switch OFF when the Bi-Fuel switch is GASOLINE position. - We use only if you remove the fuel of the fuel line in check or maintenance (NON-CERT). - Please do not change the fuel selection switch during engine operating (LPG to Gasoline or Gasoline to LPG) (NON-CERT). - NON-CERT: except for USA area